taijiweb/domcom/doc/api-reference.md

 ***********************************************************

 ### builtin components
+  update(2016-3-16): these are moved to another package: dc-controls

   Domcom predefined some builtin compnents, including combo, dialog, triangle, autoWidthEdit, accordion, etc. These components existed mainly to demonstrate extending domcom.
 From the samples we can find it is very simple to extend or combine the components under the domcom framework.